Mean value of cubic $L$-funcitons with fixed genus: Preliminary

 Let $\mathcal{A}_q$ denote the set of monic polynomials over $\mathbb{F}_q$.
 Let $\H2$ represent the set of monic, square-free polynomials in $\A2$ of degree $g/2+1$.
-With above notations, in \cite{2019The}, David et al shown that \begin{lemma} Suppose $q\equiv 2\moda 3$, Then,
+With above notations, in \cite{2019The}, David et al show that \begin{lemma}[Lemma~2.11 in \cite{2019The}] Suppose $q\equiv 2\moda 3$, Then,

 \end{lemma} As